top of page

 Studies find that the more positive and confident a child feels about a school subject, the greater success they’ll have.
 Just in time, summer is a perfect opportunity for kids to discover that math is FUN.
 Read on for ideas and tips for making real-life connections and experiencing math in action.

-Summer learning activities to make math fun
+Summer learning activity ideas for parents to make math fun for kids

 Moby and Tim sit on the beach with a book about math